 Procedures for proposals to Concept, Data Dictionary, Portrayal and Metadata Registers

 In the development process of a Product Specification it can be necessary to register new concepts or amend existing concepts.
 Also, the registration of items in the Data Dictionary, Portrayal and Metadata can be relevant.
-When approved by the responsible committee the Domains manager submits the items to be registrered trough the procedures as set out in IHO Publication S-99.
+When approved by the responsible committee the Domains manager submits the items to be registered through the procedures as set out in IHO Publication S-99.

 DEFINITIONS

-Definitions and acronyms shall be in accordance with IHO S-100 and S-99 where appropriate.
+Definitions and acronyms used in this Guideline should be in accordance with IHO S-100 and S-99 where appropriate.

-Otherwise, the definitions of terms used in this Guideline can be found in the International Dictionary of Marine Aids to Navigation (IALA Dictionary) at http://www.iala-aism.org/wiki/dictionary and were checked as correct at the time of going to print.
-Where conflict arises, the IALA Dictionary should be considered as the authoritative source of definitions used in IALA documents.
+Otherwise, the definitions of terms used in this Guideline can be found in the International Dictionary of Marine Aids to Navigation (IALA Dictionary) and were checked as correct at the time of going to print.
+Where a conflict arises, the IALA Dictionary should be considered as the authoritative source of definitions used in IALA documents.

 Abbreviations

-AtoN Marine Aid(s) to Navigation

-GI Geographic Information

-IHO International Hydrographic Organization (IMO/IHO)
+IHO International Hydrographic Organization

 ISO International Organization for Standardization

-PS Product Specification

-S-G Secretary-General

 S-99 Operational procedures for the organization and management of the S-100 Geospatial Information Registry, October 2022 (IHO)

 S-100 Universal Hydrographic Data Model